Professor Wayne Martin

 Adrian is an international expert in adult incapacity law.
 He was closely involved in the law reform process leading to the Incapacity Act, as an external expert engaged by the Scottish Law Commission and as principal spokesperson for the Alliance which campaigned for the legislation.
 Adrian is a prolific legal author, whose many books and articles have spanned more than three decades.
 His books include the current standard Scottish texts on adult incapacity law.
 Adrian has been convener of the Mental Health and Disability Committee of the Law Society of Scotland since 1989 and works with the World Health Organisation and several European Governments.
 He was awarded an MBE “for services to the mentally handicapped in Scotland”.
 Adrian works with the EAP on mental health law and is a member of the core research team for the Three Jurisdictions project.

 Alex is an experienced barrister, writer and educator.
 His practice is focused on mental capacity law and he provides specialist advice and representation, as well as training for front line professionals.
 Alex writes extensively in the field, editing and contributing to leading text books and to the 39 Essex Chambers Mental Capacity Law Newsletter.
 He is the creator of the website www.mentalcapacitylawandpolicy.org.uk, providing resources and expert commentary on some of the most difficult mental capacity issues.
-Alex is also an Honorary Research Lecturer at the University of Manchester and a Wellcome Trust Research Fellow at King’s College London.
+Alex is also a Visiting Lecturer and a Wellcome Trust Research Fellow at King’s College London.
 He has collaborated with the EAP on several projects, most recently the Three Jurisdictions.

 Vivienne Ashley (PhD 2014)